noornee/lex/README.md

 ## Why create Lex?

 Reddit can be very slow, and is very bloated, that's no secret.
-It was really annoying to either wait a super long time for a single post to load, or the UI freezing up for no apparent reason, these were just some of the issues that were common for me in every browser I tried (Chrome, Firefox, Brave, etc.) so, I decided to try to re-create it.
-I did try to re-create it previously, and named it Lazer, but that attempt failed miserably, and I decided to give it one last shot.
-And so LazerEX was created, which is a far superior version than the previous attempt.

-Lex can use up to 60% less bandwidth, while keeping the same image/video quality
+It was really annoying to either wait a super long time for a single post to load, or the UI freezing up for no apparent reason, these were just some of the issues that were common for me in every browser I tried (Chrome, Firefox, Brave, etc.), even more annoying, is that it uses a ton of data, meaning on slower internet connections, getting posts to load can take extremely long.
+Lex can save up to 60% more bandwidth, while keeping very similar image/video quality, and the time to interactive is about 800ms-1.2s on average (with all images, scripts, stylesheets loaded, note: videos are not preloaded.)

 As for the UI, I went for the newer reddit redesign, but with a little tweaking.